method

 *if using red wine it will need to be reduced to quarter of it's original volume.
 Use the same pan to deglaze all those lovely stuck on bits, & please only use wine you can drink!
 No cheap nasty bottles allowed!

-- cook in a pressure cooker set to 'meat' for 30 minutes, or, set covered on the stove top or oven for 2 hours @ 180c
+- cook in a pressure cooker set to 'meat' for 30 minutes, or, set covered on the stove top on low or oven for 2 hours @ 160c

-- once cooked, remove as many visable long peppers & bay leaves as possible, serve with creamy mash or new potatoes
+- remove as many visible long peppers & bay leaves as possible

-- as stated at the start, I reheat mine in the oven the following day @ 160c adding dumplings for the last 30 minutes
+- as stated at the start, I reheat mine in the oven the following day @ 160c for 45 minutes adding dumplings for the last 30 minutes

 Method for the dumplings